Artemisia Gentileschi – A Painter to Know

-On October 3 the National Gallery in London opened an exhibit devoted to the Italian painter Artemesia Gentileschi (1593-1653).
-The exhibit runs until January 24, 2021.
+On October 3 the National Gallery in London opened an exhibition devoted to the Italian painter Artemisia Gentileschi (1593-1653).
+The exhibition runs until January 24, 2021.
 The title image for my blog is “Judith Slaying Holofernes” from the exhibition.
 No copyright infringement is intended.

 If you can’t make it to London to see the exhibition, I have an idea for you.
 Read my romance And Heaven Too.
 The central plot revolves around this very painting.
 Warner Books published it in 1990.
 Thus I can say, “Hey, National Gallery, I’m way ahead of you.”

 Gentileschi did more than one painting of this Biblical moment.
 I chose the one where Judith is wearing a blue dress.
 I fell in love with the painting, just as the hero of my story does.

 The original Warner Books cover took the usual romance cover route.
 I don’t have anything against it.